kartikm/cv/cv.md

 ======
  Operating Systems:
 ```
     a.
-Linux: Packaging (Debian and based distributions), localization, system
+Linux: Packaging (Debian and derivate distributions), localization,
-       administration, configuring and exposure to many fields like programming
+       system administration, configuring and exposure to many fields like
-       and porting.
+       programming and porting.
     b.
 Mac OS X: Regular user.
 Familiar up to intermediate level.
 Exposure to
        porting, configuring and system administration.
     c.
 Windows: Familiar up to intermediate level.